 Back To TopThese tools are asking for information from people.
 A specific characteristic of these is that they have distinctive and clear parameters on what is being ASKED.

-Back To TopUsing these tools allows of participants to be ENGAEGED in a whole process.
+Back To TopUsing these tools allows of participants to be ENGAGED in the whole process.
 They are tools that work with communities and allow them to shape the whole process.